gemoc/ICSA2017Tutorial/readme.md

 ![](figs/23-melange-generate-all.png)

-Note how Melange has woven the methods defined in the aspects into the XSFSM metamodel defined in XSFSM.melange of org.gemoc.sample.legacyfsm.xsfsm.
+Note how Melange has woven the methods defined in the aspects into the XSFSM metamodel defined in XSFSM.melange of *org.gemoc.sample.legacyfsm.xsfsm*.

 ![](figs/23-generated-ecore.png)